apache-hb/cthulhu/README.md

 ## Source
 - cthulhu
   - reduced cthulhu compiler written in C++
+- cthulhu2
+  - the second iteration of the cthulhu compiler
 - test
   - unit tests for the C++ compiler
 - lang